fernandozhs/neatnik/doc/parameters.md

 static std::vector<double> spawning_organism
 ```

-The probability mass function for a `Species` to spawn a new offspring `Organism`.
-The first element encodes the proability of failure, while the second and third elements encode the probability of a new offspring `Organism` being spawned through `MUTATION` or `ASSIMILATION`, respectively.
+The probability mass function for a `Species` to spawn an offspring `Organism`.
+The first element encodes the proability of failure, while the second and third elements encode the probability of an offspring `Organism` being spawned through `MUTATION` or `ASSIMILATION`, respectively.
 &nbsp;